Tacuma/Naive-Bayes-Classifier/README.md

 #Description:

-This program uses Naive bayes to calculate whether a given weather scenario will occur, given the data set in the file "train.dat" as reference:
+This program uses Naive bayes to calculate whether a given weather scenario will occur, given the data set in the file "train.dat" as reference:-

     Sunny       Hot     High        Weak        No
     Sunny       Hot     High        Strong      No